Stephen-RA-King/pydough/{{cookiecutter.project_slug}}/README.md

 [**Wiki**](https://github.com/{{ cookiecutter.github_username  }}/{{ cookiecutter.project_name }}/wiki)

-# :dna: Design Considerations
+# 🧬 Design Considerations

 ---

 A few paragraphs on the design considerations if required.

 {% if cookiecutter.use_docker == 'y' -%}
-# :whale: Using Docker
+# 🐳 Using Docker

 ---